shellhub-io/shellhub-io.github.io/docs/user-manual/installing.md

 ![Device Register](/img/register-device.png)

-After running the command on your device, you'll need to accept the device on the ShellHub UI in order to complete enrollment.
-Go to _Devices_ -> _Pending_ locate your device and click _Accept_ button.

-After your device is enrolled, it becomes available in _Device List_ page.

-## Installing from source code
+## Installing from the source code

 !!! info "Prerequisites"
 	ShellHub Agent requires Go 1.14 to compile, please refer to the [official documentation](https://golang.org/doc/install) for how to install Go in your system.

-### Checkout source code

 First checkout the latest stable version (*{{ shellhub.latest_version }}*) of ShellHub as follows: